Lochs's theorem

 is twice the base-10 logarithm of Lévy's constant.

 A prominent example of a number not exhibiting this behavior is the golden ratio—sometimes known as the "most irrational" number—whose continued fraction terms are all ones, the smallest possible in canonical form.
 On average it requires approximately 2.39 continued fraction terms per decimal digit.

+Proof

+The proof assumes basic properties of continued fractions.

+Let $T : x \mapsto 1/x \mod 1$ be the Gauss map.

+Let $\rho(t) = \frac{1}{(1+t)\ln 2}$ be the probability density function for the Gauss distribution, which is preserved under the Gauss map.

+Since the probability density function is bounded above and below, a set is negligible with respect to the Lebesgue measure if and only if to the Gauss distribution.